K2SOHIGH/pcalf/README.md

 pcalf-annotate-workflow take as input a yaml file with a specific format, see [pcalf-datasets-workflow](#pcalf-datasets-workflow-) for details.

 The workflow produced several files for each step but the final output is a sqlite3 database storing multiple table:
-- genome
+- genome          # NCBI metadatas
+- gtdbtk          # GTDB-TK classification results
+- checkm          # Checkm Results
-- summary
+- summary         # PCALF summary table
-- features
+- features        # PCALF features table
-- ccyA
-- hits
+- hits            # PCALF hits table
+- ccyA            # ccyA table
-- Gly1
+- gly1            # Gly1 MSA
-- Gly2
+- gly2            # Gly2 MSA
-- Gly3
+- gly3            # Gly3 MSA
-- GlyX3
+- glyx3           # Glyx3 MSA
+- nterdb          # N-ter table

+You can use the sqlite3 database from another run as a basis for a new one.
+In this case, MSAs stored in the sqlite3 file will be used to generate HMM profiles for [pcalf](#pcalf-).

 ### pcalf-report :